Alexander-Barth/NCDatasets.jl/docs/src/variables.md

 The variable `v_cf` has the type `CFVariable`.
 No data is actually loaded from disk, but you can query its size, number of dimensions, number elements, etc., using the functions `size`, `ndims`, `length` as if `v_cf` was an ordinary Julia array.

-To load the variable `v_cf` in memory as numeric data you can convert it into an array with e.g.
+To load the variable `v_cf` in memory as numeric data you can convert it into an array (preserving its dimensionality structure) with
 ```julia
 Array(v_cf) # the syntax v_cf[:] does the same, it doesn't make a vector
 ```